kimkyeonghun/wikipedia_category/README.md

 You must download mysql and perform initial setup.
 Since both files have lots of insert query, It takes a lot of time.

-You can reduce time using folling link https://stackoverflow.com/questions/30387731/loading-enwiki-latest-categorylinks-sql-into-mysql
+You can reduce time using folling link.

+https://stackoverflow.com/questions/30387731/loading-enwiki-latest-categorylinks-sql-into-mysql

 `mysql -u <db_id> -p wikipedia(or your database)`